 - Chemical off-gassing and strong smells, particularly when new

 The European Sleep Works Alternative

 European Sleep Works does not use memory foam or polyurethane foam in our mattress designs.
-We do use a combination of healthy, non-toxic natural materials including organic cotton, wool, and natural latex.
+We do use a combination of healthy, non-toxic natural materials including eco-certified cotton, wool, and natural latex.
 These natural materials offer dynamic support and contour without sacrificing breathability or stability.
 Each of our mattress styles offers a unique character and comes in 4 firmness options.
 Learn more about our mattress selection here